 This is the last Chrome extension in the list that will translate YouTube video’s subtitles on the fly.
 As the name suggests, Two Captions will show two separate subtitles or captions when the video is playing.
 You will have to enable it every time you play a YouTube video.

-Download the extension using the link below and play a video with subtitle in a foreign language.
-This time, I have chosen a video in English and have translated it in Hindi.
-When compared to other YouTube subtitle translator Chrome extensions, it looks better, and font size and type is more decent.
+Download the extension using the link below and play a video with subtitles in a foreign language.
+This time, I have chosen a video in English and have translated it into Hindi.
+When compared to other YouTube subtitle translator Chrome extensions, it looks better, and font size and type are more decent.
 No need to select text here.

 More videos are being created and uploaded to YouTube than one could ever watch.
 A lot of this content is in different languages which restricts their reach.
 If you ever find a video in a foreign language, and with subtitles, use one of the extensions above to translate it.

 Want to create a playlist on YouTube?
 Here is a great way to create one quickly and easily.
 Click on the link below to learn more.